nygeek/jsondb/README.md

 1. Register a JSON document ==> assigns a unique ID

+1. Update a JSON document (existing ID and new document)

 1. Retrieve a JSON document by unique ID ==> JSON Document

 1. Search the repository for documents that match a query